Affiliate Disclosure: This post contains Amazon affiliate links. We earn a small commission at no extra cost to you.

 Cons:

-- Not the sleekest design for active swimming
+- Isn't the sleekest design for active swimming

 - Limited size range for very large dogs